WinterDen/rock-paper-and-scissors/README.md

 # rock-paper-and-scissors
-A simple rock, paper and scissors game.
+A simple rock, paper and scissors game played through the console.